How to Winterize Your Lawn for Frost and Snow

 5. Spread Cool-Weather Grass Seed

 Spread cool-weather grass seed on both warm-season and cool-season lawns.
 Warm-season grasses tend to hibernate during the winter.
 Distributing cool-weather grass seeds, like Kentucky bluegrass or ryegrass, over the soil keeps it green throughout the year.
+However, be careful because overseeding is not recommended.

 6. Protect Your Lawn From Frost